-Pete @pchoppin and I were briefly discussing our feelings towards our violins in another thread this morning, and afterwards I began writing about my relationship with my violin.
-I made it a blog post in my blog Fiddling for Older Folks at https://fiddlingforolderfolks.com/the-mystical-and-alluring-muse/.
+Pete @Pete_Violin and I were briefly discussing our feelings towards our violins in another thread this morning, and afterwards I began writing about my relationship with my violin.
+I made it a blog post in my blog Fiddling for Older Folks at https://fiddlingforolderfolks......ring-muse/.
 I would like to share it with you here, too.

 The Mystical and Alluring Muse

 To each, our violin has special meaning.
 For me, after just one month, I find there is an undeniable mystical allure about my violin.
 It seems to have a magical grip on me.
 It’s embodiment evokes a sense of spiritual attraction, awe, charm and fascination.
 Like the Greek muse Euterpe, the giver of much delight, in this short time my violin has become a loving inspiration, guide and assistant in my life, and I believe I know why.

 Recently, I lost my mother at almost 102 years of age.
 I have been reflecting upon my relationship with her.
 My mother was marvelous woman, strong in her convictions, a hard worker, an artist and musician, an avid reader, a woman who had a thirst for knowledge, and a loving mother who was the glue that held our family together.
 She was not without her own human frailties and weaknesses, which sometimes angered me, but were a natural part of her humanness.
 In short, now that I look back, I believe she was my best friend and hero.